WeiSiangLai/EY-Data-Science/README.md

 ### Part 1: Feature Engineering 🛠️
 This is basically three steps: feature selection, generation, and data cleaning

+These are the list of provided features:
+1. Weather data collected from 2 weather stations in Bronx and Manhattan.
+   - Air Temperature at Surface
+   - Relative Humidity
+   - Wind speed and direction
+   - Solar flux
+2. Satellite data derived from Sentinel-2 and Landsat sensors
+   - Spectral Bands
+   - Normalized Difference Vegetation Index (NDVI)
+   - Normalized Built-up Index (NDBI)
+   - Normalized Difference Water Index (NDWI)
+   - Land Surface Temperature (LST)
+3. Longitude and latitude in New York as predictor, UHI Index as the target

+#### Step 1: Feature selection
+We chose not to use weather data at all since it is heavily dependent on time, which is not part of the predictor.

+We tried different combinations of the satellite features, including some and excluding the others in each iteration.

+This is the list of original features that we went with in our final model:
+- B01 (Coastal aerosol)
+- B8A (Narrow Near Infrared)
+- B11 (Short-Wave Infrared 1)
+- B12 (Short-Wave Infrared 2)
+- LST
+- NDVI
+- NDBI
+- NDWI

+#### Step 2: Feature generation
+We explored OpenStreetMap API ([Overpass](https://wiki.openstreetmap.org/wiki/Map_features)) and added additional features taken from the API.

+The helpful features we added:
+- Building height (we made a box around the coordinate and counted the number of buildings taller than a certain height)
+- Building density (same as above but include short buildings as well)
+- Presence(number) of water space (rivers, lakes, ponds, etc.)
+- Presence(number) of green space (parks, woods, grassy fields)
+- Road density

+For all of the above features, we made a box around the coordinate and counted the number/area of the feature in the bounding box.
+Building related features seemed to be the most important to predicting UHI index.

+We also tried OpenFE to generate combinations of features but found that it yielded negligible returns, so we did not use it in the end.

+#### Step 3: Data cleaning
+We removed rows with missing targets and duplicate coordinates.

 ### Part 2: Model Selection and Ensembling 🤖
 There is a rule stating that automated machine learning methods are not allowed, so AutoML libraries like AutoGluon are out of the question.